puppetlabs/nssm/README.txt

 Thanks to Allen Vailliencourt for noticing bugs with configuring the service to run under a local user account.
 Thanks to Sam Townsend for noticing a regression with TerminateProcess().
+Thanks to Paul Baxter and Mathias Breiner for help with Visual Studio 2015.

 Licence
 -------